bank-vaults/bank-vaults.dev/content/docs/_index.md

 ![Bank-Vaults overview](/docs/images/bank-vault-overview.png)

-Bank-Vaults also provides Helm charts for installing the various components, and a collection of scripts to support advanced features (for example, dynamic SSH).
+In addition, we also provide Helm charts for installing various components, as well as a collection of scripts to support advanced features (for example, dynamic SSH).

 {{% include-remote-mdsnippet "https://github.com/bank-vaults/vault-operator/raw/main/VERSIONS.md" %}}